DhyanMPatel/Js-Vnnovate/JavaScript/01_JS_Fundamentals/Functions/intro.md

 ## function Expression

-- If we create any function and assigned to any variable is called function Expression
+- If Function is created as a part of expression is called function expression.
+- Function Declaration can processed before the code block is executed. they are visible everywhere in the code.
+- Where, Function Expression are created when execution flow reaches them.

 ## Types of function